Numerical Analysis of Differential Equations

 - Finite elements: theory, fast solvers, and applications in solid mechanics, Dietrich Braess, third edition, Cambridge University Press, 2007.

-- The finite element method for elliptic problems, Philippe Ciarlet, Elsevier North-Holland, 1978.
+- The finite element method for elliptic problems, Philippe Ciarlet, Society for Industrial and Applied Mathematics, 2002.

 - The mathematical theory of finite element methods, Susanne Brenner and Ridgway Scott, third edition, Springer, 2008.